 In JVET-L0024 the complexity analysis of pure translation detection is missing.

 The test for pure translational model does not appear in the candidate comparison.
 For each spatial candidates, the equality of corners is tested.
-It adds 14 candidate comparisons to the complexity.
+It adds 8 individual vectors comparisons for the 6 parameters model, and 6 individual vectors comparisons for the 4 parameters model to the complexity per list.

 Pure translation detection approximation